Types of surgery for laryngeal cancer

 - treat cancer that comes back after radiotherapy

 Your test results help your specialist decide if surgery is an option.
-Your doctor might not be able to tell you exactly what stage your cancer is until after surgery.
+Your surgeon might not be able to tell you exactly what stage your cancer is until after surgery.

 How you have surgery for laryngeal cancer

 Surgery for cancer of the larynx can be a big operation.
-All types of surgery are done under general anaesthetic.
-So you will be asleep for the whole operation.
+You have surgery under a

 - transoral laser microsurgery (TLM)